Animals in ancient Greece and Rome: Entertainment

 Venationes were some of the most popular public spectacles in ancient Rome.
-These spectacles involved the hunting and killing of animals.
-Roman legionaries likely played a part in capturing animals.
-Julius Africanus recommend using the task of capturing animals as a form of military exercise.
-Some of the hunters became exempt from specific tasks and duties in return for partaking in the captures.
-They became known as the venatores immunes.
-The hunters may have been assigned quotas of animals to hunt.
+These performances involved the simulated “hunting” (and killing) of wild or exotic animals for public entertainment, usually within a stadium or colosseum.
+Outside of the colosseum setting, Roman legionaries likely played a part in capturing animals for these spectacles, with Julius Africanus recommending the task of animal capture as a form of military exercise.
+Some of the soldiers would earn exemption from other tasks or duties in return for successfully partaking in these hunts.
+These men became known as the venatores immunes.
+The hunters may likely have been assigned quotas of animals to hunt, by type, as well.
 Animals would be held in vivaria, which also may have served as a place of central organization for these hunts.
 Other groups were associated with hunting animals in ancient Rome.
 These included the vestigiatores and the ursarii.
 The vestigiatores were a group of animal trackers and the ursarii were bear-hunters.
-Other forms of public entertainment involving animals in the classical world included theriotropheia and leporaria which were pens.
-As well as the piscinae which were fish ponds and aviaries.
-Animals would be displayed in cages, triumphs, or pens.
-Numerous exotic animals would be captured and displayed.
-Such as tigers, panthers, leopards, giraffes, rhinoceros, hippopotamuses, crocodiles, and bears.
-It was a popular sport to hit others in the head with quails, and men would walk around with quails under their coats in case a challenge appeared.
+Other forms of public entertainment involving animals in the classical world included theriotropheia and leporaria, which were further examples of animal pens, as well as the piscinae (early aquariums and fish ponds) and walk-through bird aviaries.

+Larger animals would be displayed in cages, triumphs, or pens.
+Numerous dangerous and exotic species were captured for display—and likely eventual public slaughter—such as the Atlas bear, baboons, antelope (of numerous forms), the Barbary lion and leopard, wild and domestic buffalo, cheetahs, Caspian tigers, European bison (wizent), Aurochs, deer (of all types), giraffe, hippopotamus, Nile crocodiles, ostriches, black and white rhinoceroses, wild asses, zebras, in addition to various types of reptiles, including large monitors and pythons.
+It was a popular sport and social “custom” to hit others in the head with quails, and men would walk around with quails under their coats in case a challenge appeared.
 Love stories between different species are common in Classical literature.
 They were usually seen as comical or scandalous by the people of the classical world.
-Animals could be given as gifts as they were a source of entertainment and proof of high social status.
-People would make apes drunk for their amusement.
-There may have been a zoo or a garden full of exotic animals in Alexandria.
+Animals could be given as gifts, as they were a source of entertainment and proof of high social status.
+People would make apes drunk for their own amusement, sometimes with disastrous consequences.
+There may have once been a zoo or a similar garden, full of local and exotic animals in Alexandria, Egypt.

 Religious significance

 Animals were seen as mediators between the gods and humans.
 Many gods took anthropomorphic forms and had close associations with animals.
 For example, Zeus turned into a swan and was associated with eagles.
-Numerous animals also appeared in Greco-Roman mythology.
-Such as the Hydra and the Chimera.
-The ancient Greeks practices Ornithomancy and the Romans practiced Augury.
-Which are the practices of foretelling omens through the movement of birds.
+Numerous animals also appeared in Greco-Roman mythology, such as the Hydra and the Chimera.
+The ancient Greeks practiced Ornithomancy and the Romans practiced Augury, which are the practices of foretelling omens through the movement of birds.
 Animal sacrifice was a common religious practice throughout the classical world.